AMITABHA7430/Clash-Of-Clan_Dataset_/README.md

 # Clash of Clans Data Analysis 📊🎮

 This project focuses on **exploratory data analysis (EDA)** using a real-world Clash of Clans dataset.
-The goal of this project is to practice working with real data and understand how to analyze and extract insights using Python.
+The goal of this project is to practice working with real-world data and extract insights using Python.

 ---